-- This part reminds me of...

-- This is like the time I...

-- This character reminds me of myself because...

-- What is this similar to in my life?
+- This part reminds me of... - This is like the time I... - This character reminds me of myself because... - How is this similar to my life or people I know?

 Think about - How does the text relate to something in the world?
 (Text to world)